Special Operations Executive (SOE) Codes

 Hecate, BE, mid-1944: W/T mission to Huguette group, Bruxelles.

 Helenus, BE, AU 1944: FN Jeannine, Bruxelles, sabotage instructor for Nola.

 Herring, IT, Apr 1945: small parties of Italian dropped, harass-disorganize transport routes.

 Herrington, IT, 1945: political-military liaison mission, North Lombardy, partisans Bergamasco.

-Hillcat, BE, AU 1943: sent with Tybalt, W/T missioni to Hector group.
+Hillcat, BE, AU 1943: sent with Tybalt, W/T mission to Hector group.

-Hireling, BE, Sep 1941: arrested shortly after landing, escape, investigation by MI5.
+Hireling, BE, Sep 1941: arrested shortly after landing, escape, an investigation by MI5.

 Historian, AU, Apr 24, 1945: attack against communication lines Klagenfur.

 Hollowshoes, SP, 1942/1945: building up of a network by Emilio Varas Canal.
 The group took its name from the latter’s girlfriend who proved her ability to create hollow heeled footwear.